CodeExplorer430/srms-website/README.md

 ### Common Issues

 1. **Database Connection Errors**:
-   - Verify MySQL is running on the correct port
+   - Verify MySQL is running on the correct port (3308 for WAMP, 3306 for XAMPP/LAMP)
    - Check database credentials in environment.php
    - Ensure database exists and has been populated